Chapter 1: Introduction

 $ ./hello

-Congratulations, you’ve printed "Hello, world"
+Hello, worldCongratulations—you’ve printed "Hello, world" with CG/SQL!

 Why did this work?